Skip to content

 Instructions never call MCP tools directly.
 Rosetta defines command aliases that work across all IDEs and coding agents.
 This serves three purposes:

-ACQUIRE <path> FROM KB query_instructions(tags="<path>")
+ACQUIRE <path> FROM KB MCP-only, generated shells: query_instructions(tags="<path>")

 /rosetta Engage only the Rosetta flow